G. Jason Bergenske

-Gary "Jason" Bergenske (born September 10, 1985) is an American businessman and entrepreneur.
-In 2006 he founded the company Bergenske Enterprises, Inc. of which he is the president and chief executive officer.
+Gary "Jason" Bergenske (born September 10, 1985) is an American businessman.
+In 2006, he founded the company Bergenske Enterprises, Inc. of which he is the president and chief executive officer.

 In 2010, Bergenske was featured in Forbes magazine.

 Bergenske Enterprises, Inc.

 Bergenske Enterprises, Inc. is a company headquartered in Winter Park, Florida of which G. Jason Bergenske currently holds as the president and chief executive officer while owning 100% of the corporations shares.
 Bergenske Enterprises, Inc. is best known for the ownership of the national company The Barter Network, as The Barter Network was opened as a private company in 2006 by Bergenske Enterprises, Inc. but then later sold to Equitrade international in 2016.
 Bergenske Enterprises, Inc. is best known now for the ownership of the national company MoveitPro™ Software.

 MoveitPro Software

 Bergenske in 2011 began developing MoveitPro Software, which was under development for four years prior to being released for sale.
 MoveitPro Software has now become the leading software for moving and storage companies in the United States.

-In November 2022 Jason Bergenske was featured on "The SaaS Podcast" as a guest of Omer Khan.
+In November 2022, Jason Bergenske was featured on "The SaaS Podcast" as a guest of Omer Khan.
 In this he reveals how the company MoveitPro Software has now surpassed over $5m in ARR (Annual Recurring Revenue) and still growing.